FOR IMMEDIATE RELEASE:

 THE REFORMATION: INFLUENCE AND INSPIRATION

-and Bach At Seven Series’ Fifth Season to
+and Bach At Seven Series’ Fifth Year to

 500 Years of Lutheran Reformation Movement in Music